-Some regular matched betters on the Profit Accumulator forums claim to make between £1000 and £2000 a month.
+Some regular matched betters on the Outplayed forums claim to make between £1000 and £2000 a month.
 Personally I think you would have to put in some serious hours to see these results.
 The amount you can earn definitely correlates with how much time you put in.

 Outplayed suggests the following income targets: